 Sometimes patients with plantar fasciitis have heel spurs (bony growths), but these are rarely a source of pain.
-When heel spurs are present, Dr. Levine might diagnose plantar fasciitis/heel spur syndrome.
+When heel spurs are present, Dr. Chau might diagnose plantar fasciitis/heel spur syndrome.

 You can begin treatment for plantar fasciitis at home by:

-If you’re still in pain after several weeks, Dr. Levine might recommend treatment processes such as custom orthotic devices, injection therapy, and physical therapy.
+If you’re still in pain after several weeks, Dr. Chau might recommend treatment processes such as custom orthotic devices, injection therapy, and physical therapy.

-Surgery typically involves performing a plantar release procedure, in which Dr. Levine cuts part of the plantar fasciitis to relieve tension and swelling.
+Surgery typically involves performing a plantar release procedure, in which Dr. Chau cuts part of the plantar fasciitis to relieve tension and swelling.

 Plantar fasciitis could come back even after treatment if the underlying causes of your condition remain.
 Therefore, you should take preventive measures.
 These could include wearing correctly fitting, supportive shoes, doing regular stretching exercises, and using custom orthotic devices.